-The Collection of scientific papers “History of science and technology” accepts for publication papers of problematic, generalizing, methodical nature, original scientific researches, previously not published, in Ukrainian, Russian or English languages.
+The journal “History of science and technology” accepts for publication papers of problematic, generalizing, methodical nature, original scientific researches, previously not published, in Ukrainian, Russian or English languages.

 The paper should reveal a certain problem in the field to which the research work is devoted, and contain its scientific novelty and value (theoretical and (or) practical).

-Manuscripts submitted to the Collection of scientific papers “History of science and technology” are to be original and unpublished previously.
+Manuscripts submitted to the journal “History of science and technology” are to be original and unpublished previously.
 They should not be considered simultaneously with any other publisher.

 Responsibility for the content of the paper is allocated to the authors, not to editors or publishers.
-The authors of the submitted materials should be familiar with the copyright transfer to the Collection of scientific papers “History of science and technology”.
+The authors of the submitted materials should be familiar with the copyright transfer to the journal “History of science and technology”.

-Papers are published in one of three languages: Ukrainian, Russian or English.
+Papers are published in one of three languages: English, Ukrainian or Russian.
 Priority is given to articles in English.

 Submissions must be made in accordance with ethical standards in publishing business.